Frequently Asked Questions (FAQs)

 Not in the half marathon or 10K.
 There are varying terrains and with the number of women on the course it is not conducive to running with a stroller.
 You may choose to run the 5K with a stroller, however we ask that strollers start in the back so as not to impede faster runners.

 Yes, there will be mile markers for each mile of the Half Marathon, 5k & 10k.

-The race will be professionally timed and results will be emailed and posted online no later than Monday, May 27th.
-The results will also be available at the post-race celebration.
+The race will be professionally timed and results will be emailed and posted online no later than Monday following the race.
+The results will also be available at the post-race celebration at the finish line!